mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 Some stiffness symmetrically in my neck and traps and a stiff left lumbar are the only niggles that I worked through this week.

+I am pretty disgusted with the events unfolding in Ukraine.

 ![A Thursday morning dusting of snow.
 Hopefully this is the last of it for the year](/assets/jpg/IMG_4002-977x550.jpeg LOCHSIDE TRAIL SOUTH)

 ## SUNDAY FEB 20 🌦